 - Hunting with dogs is prohibited.

-Permit, Stamp and License Requirements - Daily quota permit (zone tag), hunting license, management area permit and wild turkey permit.
+Permit, Stamp and License Requirements - Daily quota (youth turkey hunt) or quota (spring turkey hunt) permit, hunting license, management area permit and wild turkey permit.

 Legal to Hunt - Bearded turkey or gobbler.